What can I do to avoid receiving spam email?

 Use a secondary email account

 If you have your email address listed on a web page, you should also consider opening a free account.
 If the web site listing your contact information is for Indiana University business, you could get a departmental account and list that address rather than your personal address.
-For information, see About requesting a departmental or group account
+For information, see Requesting IU computing accounts for groups or departments.

 You should also consider opening a free account for performing potentially spam-inducing activities such as posting to Usenet newsgroups, bulletin boards, or unmoderated mailing lists, spending time in chat rooms, or using an online service that displays your address.